xu-shitong/diffusion-image-captioning/README.md

 1. get distilBERT capable of generating sentence by using diffusion model
   - use single sample trials
     - no training embedding and projection, due to model might collapse
+      - TODO: reconsider training embedding layer, due to using clip embedding result in poor reproduce
     - x_1 and x_0 are almost same, but even linear layer fail to learn identity
     - pretrained projection layer with no bias is better, since input used no bias
     - adding embedding loss greatly improve performance, first model manage to predict without repeat word